sheelpatel29/Sports-Analytics/README.md

 - Preformed Data Cleaning techniques on 20000 player dataset , including all the attributes of the players with reference to their preferred position
 - Optimzed **Logistic regression, Decision tree Model and KNN model using GridsearchCV** to reach the max model accuracy.
 - Performed **Binning or quantization** methodology to reduce the categorical variable in the dataset, which in turn are useful for Machine Learning
+- Statistically presented the **best playing 11** for a given **club or a country** based on the Overall & Potential of a given player respective of the formation of the team.

 # Code and Resources used: